GuildCrafts/coach-queue/USERGUIDE.md

 ##USER GUIDE

+###Quick!
+Please submit any bugs or other issues here: https://github.com/GuildCrafts/coach-que/issues

 This is a brief step by step guide to using Coach-Que your way to get coaching assistance during your project cycles at the guild!

 We start at the home page.
 If you are not a coach, go ahead and click on ```Schedule an Appointment```